shakebugs/shake-docs/docs/react/configuration-and-data/manage-sensitive-data.md

 Shake.removePrivateView(viewRef);
 ```

-If you want to delete an entire screen from the auto screenshot, simply mark the whole activity as private:
+If you want to delete an entire screen from the auto screenshot, simply mark the root of the screen as private.

 To clear all the private views, use the following method: